joeyvanlierop/DIBS/README.md

 # DIBS

 Do you have a honourable friend group who respects each others dibs?
-Neither do I!
+Neither do I.

 **D**efend **I**tems from **B**eing **S**tolen (DIBS) is the perfect way to keep your friend group intact.
 No longer will you call dibs on an chest, only for Max to steal it 2 seconds later and blame it on Discord delay.